M31-Capital/Investment_Theses/english/THORChain (RUNE).md

 **Multichain Future**

-* There are numerous chains that are achieving PMF or market demand aside from Bitcoin and Ethereum.
-See Solana, Terra, Doge, Binance Chain, Polygon, etc. Users who wish to trade or shift funds from different blockchains will go through centralised exchanges or Thorchain.
-* Even L2s such as Arbitrum and Optimism will likely use Thorchain for faster swaps between Ethereum.
+There are numerous chains that are achieving market demand aside from Bitcoin and Ethereum.
+We’ve mainly seen activity initially transfer over to Polygon and Solana in the initial parts of 2021 and in 2022 – we’ve seen Fantom and Avalanche emerge as strong alternative DeFi ecosystems.
+Users who wish to trade or shift funds from different blockchains will go through centralized exchanges or Thorchain.
+Even L2s such as Arbitrum and Optimism will likely use Thorchain for faster swaps between Ethereum.

-**Liquidity Blackhole**
+**Deterministic Price of RUNE**

-* In any financial market, liquidity begets liquidity.
+In any financial market, liquidity begets liquidity.
 If Thorchain becomes the default layer where users, exchanges, institutions, OTC desks, etc., source their Layer 1 assets such as BTC, liquidity will be sucked out from other CEXes and DEXes into Thorchain.
-* The more trading activity on Thorchain, the more liquidity providers are incentivised to pool onto Thorchain.
-* Since RUNE’s value is tied to at least 3x the value of liquidity provided on Thorchain, RUNE has the strongest value capture in the crypto space.
+The more trading activity on Thorchain, the more liquidity providers are incentivized to pool onto Thorchain.
+Since RUNE’s value is tied to at least 3x the value of liquidity provided on Thorchain, RUNE has the strongest value capture in the crypto space.

 **DEXes are The Future**